DevJSter/Git/README.md

 ## Download the official CheatSheet From official Github itself:
 [Git_Cheatsheet](https://github.com/DevJSter/GitBasicCommands/files/12446572/git-cheat-sheet-education.pdf)

-## However I'll be providing you official docs of sepcific command line commands of Git and Github
+## However I'll be providing you official docs of specific command line commands of Git and Github

 1. You need to ensure you have Git installed in your system: You can install git [here](https://git-scm.com/downloads).
 2. To learn more about what is a fork in Github, refer to this [doc on forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo).